 I know, I know, I can’t believe I’m even bringing up the New Year right now.
-2020 literally just started, right?
+2021 literally just started, right?
 And yet, somehow, here we are, up against the last page of the calendar, surrounded by our fave holiday decor.
 Time flies when you’re having…well.
 Not a blast.
-Just a year like 2020.
+Just a year like 2021.
+Regardless, it is time for a fresh start and new beginnings in the new year.
 This is my list of important things to do before the year ends.
 While it seems like this year as flown by, there is still time before the new year to accomplish some tasks by year end.

 Or at least feel better.
 We’ll take that, too.